fisseb4/ProgrammingAssignment3/Codebook.md

 count - how many measurements were performed for the specific subject, activity and measured features

-average - the calculated average
+average - the calculated average [s]